 is the wisest of all test

-To understand what makes the BSI Owl Test Station so unique, it is helpful to briefly take a look at the purpose of test stations and cathodic protection in general.
+To understand what makes the BSI Owl UT Test Station (patent pending) so unique, it is helpful to briefly take a look at the purpose of test stations and cathodic protection in general.

 The concept of Cathodic Protection (CP) is not new.
 It is a technique that is used to control the corrosion of a metal surface by making the metal surface the cathode of a dissimilar “sacrificial” metal, also known as the anode.
 Electrons from the different types of metal travel from anode to cathode and, in the process, combine with oxygen and water.
 Different combinations of the electrons, water, oxygen and the steel cathode cause corrosion.

 Protection occurs by using a direct electrical current to counteract any external corrosion of metal.
 For structures such as long pipelines, an external DC electrical power source may be used to provide sufficient current.

 This is the conventional method that has been used for hundreds of years with relatively few changes.